pivotal/docs-tap/application-accelerator/creating-accelerators/transforms/use-encoding.hbs.md

 By default, `UTF-8` is assumed.
 If any files must be handled differently, use the `UseEncoding` transform to annotate them with an explicit encoding.

->**Note** `UseEncoding` returns an error if you apply encoding to files that have already been explicitly configured with a particular encoding.
+`UseEncoding` returns an error if you apply encoding to files that have already been explicitly configured with a particular encoding.

 ## <a id="syntax-ref"></a>Syntax reference